sm/add-ents

 is a valid ent db.
 It's an ent db with no ents added. sm/add-ents

-generates the ent graph, and returns a new ent db::schema
+generates the ent graph, and returns a new ent db:

 and :data